maanst/forking-workflow-exercise/cauliflower_tacos.md

 3. Stab red onions and light on fire until sweet
 4. Make guac (:
 5. Proclaim milk of the holy goat and harvest wild bacteria hoping they will make yoghurt
-6. Get storebought tortillas, homemade failures are also finie
+6. Get storebought tortillas, homemade failures are also fine